 Legislative Library: The Library offers MLAs a wide variety of information and research services to support the Assembly’s consideration of policies, expenditures, and legislation.

-Parliamentary Counsel and Precinct: This division provides Members with legal advice and assistance, as well as security services and visitor information.
+Parliamentary Counsel and Precinct: This division provides Members with legal advice and assistance, as well as Chamber security services.

-Parliamentary Support: The Parliamentary Support team produces the official records of the Assembly’s work, supports the Assembly’s standing and special committees, produces the province-wide broadcast of the proceedings of the Assembly, provides technological infrastructure and support, and coordinates the Assembly’s corporate communications.
+Parliamentary Support: The Parliamentary Support team produces the official records of the Assembly’s work, supports the Assembly’s standing and special committees, produces the province-wide broadcast of the proceedings of the Assembly, provides technological infrastructure and support, and provides visitor information.